 Graduate Certificate in Health Policy, Law, and Compliance

 Effective healthcare compliance and policy regulations exist with a distinct focus on improving the patient experience of care and outcomes, but the standards that help to govern and enforce protecting those efforts within healthcare are complex.
-Organizations are required to maintain compliance with Medicare requirements, federal and state healthcare laws, Occupational Safety and Health Administration (OSHA), the Equal Employment Opportunity Commission (EEOC), and many other entities in observance of current healthcare policies.
 In an effort to sustain compliance, healthcare organizations need teams of competent experts to manage and implement existing regulations.
 Enter UNE’s Graduate Certificate in Health Policy, Law, and Compliance program.

 Each course has been designed by public health experts & administrators with employer demand in mind.